 Some advertisers can do controversy.

 Take sportswear giant Nike, for example.
-They’re most recent controversial campaign, featuring professional football player Colin Kaepernick who is famous for kneeling during the national anthem to protest injustice, sent Nike’s stock price and sales soaring.
+Their most recent controversial campaign, featuring professional football player Colin Kaepernick who is famous for kneeling during the national anthem to protest injustice, sent Nike’s stock price and sales soaring.

 Others, for one reason or another, just can’t.